solana-foundation/developer-content/content/courses/native-onchain-development/paging-ordering-filtering-data-frontend.md

 const accountKeys = accounts.map(account => account.pubkey);
 ```

-Note that in the snippet above we don’t compare the data as given.
+Note that in the snippet above we don't compare the data as given.
 This is
 because for dynamically sized types like strings, Borsh places an unsigned,
 32-bit (4 byte) integer at the start to indicate the length of the data
 representing that field.
 So to compare the first names directly, we need to get